-In January 2008, computers were used in all enterprises in Cyprus with 50 or more employees (i.e. medium and large enterprises).
-The percentage of small enterprises (10 - 49 employees) using computers was 93,3%.
-There was no change in this percentage over the last three years.
+In January 2009, computers were used in almost all enterprises in Cyprus with 50 or more employees (i.e. medium and large enterprises).
+The percentage of small enterprises (10 - 49 employees) using computers was 94,6%.
+There was an increase in this percentage compared to the previous years.

 The majority of enterprises with 10 or more employees had local area networks (LAN) for communication between computers.
-More specifically, 83,4% of the enterprises using computers during January 2008 had a LAN.
-This percentage remained stable over the last four years.
+More specifically, 86,7% of the enterprises using computers during January 2009 had a LAN.
+This percentage was stable during 2006 and 2008 and increased significantly in 2009.

-The probability of an enterprise having a local area network (LAN) was highly depended on the enterprise's size.
+The probability of an enterprise having a local area network (LAN) was highly depended on the enterprise size.
 All large and almost all medium enterprises had a LAN.
-In small enterprises the percentage of enterprises having a LAN (% on enterprises using computers) was 67,5% for enterprises with NACE D and F (Manufacturing and Construction), and 89,7% for enterprises with NACE G, H, I, K and O (Trade, Transportation and Services).
+In small enterprises the percentage of enterprises having a LAN (% on enterprises using computers) was 75,6% for enterprises with NACE D and F (Manufacturing and Construction), and 91,2% for enterprises with NACE G, H, I, K and O (Trade, Transportation and Services).
 The percentages of having Intranet or Extranet were also highly correlated with the size and type of economic activity.
 They were increasing as size was increasing and as economic activity was changing from 'Manufacturing and Construction' to 'Trade, Transportation and Services'.